-- comply with generally accepted accounting practice in New Zealand; - fairly reflect the Authority's financial position, financial performance and cash flows; and - fairly reflect the Authority's performance.
+- comply with generally accepted accounting practice in New Zealand; - present fairly the Authority's financial position, financial performance and cash flows; and - present fairly the Authority's performance.

 The Board's responsibilities arise from the Crown Entities Act 2004 and the Public Finance Act 1989.